Trilliums Trillium

 -

-Use these plants in the shade garden for spring color, under trees or a woodland site.
+Use these plants in the shade garden for spring color, under trees, or in woodland sites (deer exclosures are useful).
 They are slow to spread but long-lived.
+Be sure to preserve trilliums that may be found in the wild!

-Insects, Diseases, and Other Plant Problems: No serious problems.
-Slugs and snails are occasional pests and leaf spot, rust and smut are occasional disease problems.
+Insects, Diseases, and Other Plant Problems: No serious insect or disease problems.
+Slugs and snails are occasional pests and leaf spots, rust and smut are occasional disease problems.
 It does not transplant well.

 - Profile Video:

-- Juniper Level Botanic Gardens: Part Sun-Part Shade Gardens
+- Juniper Level Botanic Garden: Part Sun-Part Shade Garden

 - Cultivars / Varieties: